-Implementation Healthier buildings (better air handling and moisture control) Opportunities · Lower carbon emissions. · Lower utility bills for occupants.
-Provides a service to those looking to buy or rent and reaches a demographic not reached with many incentive based efforts · Addresses the unique situation in Carrboro with a high percentage of non- owner occupied buildings · Heat loss audits could be automated for a neighborhood using thermal IR imagery ·The Town's Energy Efficiency Revolving Loan Fund is available for recommended improvements to commercial buildings. · Can potentially support businesses performing energy ratings/audits Implementation · The Town does not have the authority to make this a requirement and Challenges would need special enabling legislation if this were to be a regulatory program. · Some building owners, especially those with less efficient buildings, will likely not be in favor of this for reasons of "over regulation" and/or the potential market implications.
-Resources Needed Effort associated with outreach and education and crafting the details with (human and material) stakeholders as well as monitoring for compliance.
-Anticipated Cost Significant costs are not anticipated but would need to be determined as part of implementation Leadership Board of Aldermen for policy direction, with support from the Economic Sustainability Commission, Town staff
+Implementation Healthier buildings (better air handling and moisture control) Opportunities (UPDATED · Lower carbon emissions.
+10-13-20) · Lower utility bills for occupants. · Provides a service to those looking to buy or rent and reaches a demographic not reached with many incentive based efforts · Addresses the unique situation in Carrboro with a high percentage of non-owner occupied buildings · Heat loss audits could be automated for a neighborhood using thermal IR imagery · The Town's Energy Efficiency Revolving Loan Fund is available for recommended improvements to commercial buildings. · Can potentially support businesses performing energy ratings/audits · Continue to perform energy audits on Town buildings. · For existing buildings, perform energy audits at the point of sale or lease.
+Implementation Challenges · The Town does not have the authority to make this a requirement and would need special enabling legislation if this were to be a regulatory program. · Some building owners, especially those with less efficient buildings, will likely not be in favor of this for reasons of "over regulation" and/or the potential market implications.
+Resources Needed (human Effort associated with outreach and education and crafting the details and material) with stakeholders as well as monitoring for compliance.
+Anticipated Cost Significant costs are not anticipated but would need to be determined as part of implementation Leadership Board of Aldermen for policy direction, with support from the Economic Sustainability Commission, Town staff Partners Business Alliance, Chamber of Commerce, Board of Realtors, Triangle Green Building Council -

-Partners Business Alliance, Chamber of Commerce, Board of Realtors, Triangle Green Building Council Time Frame Exploration could begin immediately.
+Time Frame Exploration could begin immediately.
 For a higher probability of moving forward, a champion will likely be needed.
 Fit with Items Rental Task Force; Rental Registry/Certification Next Step(s) To be determined Evaluation Criteria Reductions in metered utility energy usage and costs.